ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 #SBATCH --time=00:20:00
 #SBATCH --output=logs/casalog_%J.log

-echo "Submitting SLURM job"
+echo "Submitting Slurm job"
 singularity exec /data/exp_soft/containers/casa-stable.img casa -c casa_job_N.py
 sleep 10
 ```

-The commented lines beginning with _#SBATCH_ are parsed by the SLURM to determine how to run the jobs.
+The commented lines beginning with _#SBATCH_ are parsed by the Slurm to determine how to run the jobs.
 The above script creates a log file for each job, these scripts are located in the 'logs' directory, so make sure that such a directory exists relative to the location where you submit the script.

 To submit this script to the job queue, run